Monitoring Public Behavior During a Pandemic Using Surveys: Proof-of-Concept Via Epidemic Modelling: Introduction

 On this basis, the purpose of the present manuscript is, first, to examine the degree to which survey data provide useful diagnostic information about the trajectory of behavior during a lockdown and, second, to compare its usefulness to information arising from mobility data.
-To this end, we focus on a narrow period around Denmark's lockdown during the second wave of the COVID-19 epidemic in the fall of 2020, prior to vaccine roll-out when it was crucial for authorities to closely monitor public behavior.
+To this end, we focus on a narrow period around Denmark's lockdown during the second wave of the COVID-19 epidemic in the Fall of 2020, i.e., prior to vaccine roll-out when it was crucial for authorities to closely monitor public behavior.
+We demonstrate the usefulness of survey data on a narrow window of time because the changing nature of factors such as seasonal effects, new variants, vaccines, changing masking efforts, etc., make it difficult to model COVID-19 transmission across long periods without making a large number of assumptions \cite{fernandez2021wastewater}.
+See also Sec.~\ref{sec:discussion} for a discussion on the limitations of our survey data.
+In spite of the limited scope, we believe that the study remains relevant for policy makers because it allows to monitor public behaviour at a crucial moment, when policy makers should not be forced to rely on proximity or mobility data from private companies in the absence of timely incidence data.

 Specifically, we ask whether a) daily representative surveys regarding the number of close social contacts and b) mobility data allow us to track changes in the observed number of hospitalizations in response to the lockdown.
 In addition, to further probe the usefulness of survey data, we provide a fine-grained analysis of how different types of social contacts relate to hospitalizations.
 Our results shed new light on the usefulness of survey data.
 Previous studies during the COVID-19 pandemic have documented high degrees of overlap between self-reported survey data on social behavior and mobility data, but have not assessed whether these data sources contain useful information for predicting transmission dynamics \cite{gollwitzer2020connecting, kalleitner2021varieties}.
 One study did compare the predictive power of mobility data to survey data on the psychosocial antecedents of behavior \cite{jirsa2020integrating} and found that mobility data was more predictive than the survey data of COVID-19 transmission dynamics.
 Here, we provide a more balanced test by comparing the predictive value of mobility data and survey data when directly focused on self-reported behavior rather than simply its psychosocial antecedents.